asimone/clusterflocktheme/README.txt

 INSTALL:
 1. Unpack this archive in your wp-content/themes/ directory.
 2. Go to Admin WordPress and select presentation.
-3. Select Whitespace theme
+3. Select Clusterflock theme

-Questions, bugs and others can be emailed me to andrew.simone@gmail.com.
+Questions, bugs and others can be emailed me to andrew.simone@gmail.com, but seriously, don't use this.

 Andrew Simone
 andrewsimone.com